-When it comes to home automation, Smart Homes are those that use automation technology to increase the comfort and security of those living there.
+When it comes to home automation, Smart Homes (sometimes called 'Wiser Homes') are those that use automation technology to increase the comfort and security of those living there.

 Many techniques used in commercial building automation are also used in home automation (such as light and climate control, control of doors and window shutters, security and surveillance systems, etc.)

-When planning a new home, or a major refurbishment of an existing one, creating a Smart Home using home automation systems is a great decision.
+When planning a new home, or a major refurbishment of an existing one, creating a Smart Home or a Wiser Home by using a home automation system is a great decision.
 Your family will benefit from the increased level of comfort and security, and from potential savings in energy/power (benefiting your bank balance and the planet!).
 However, just as importantly, you are future proofing your home to ensure it retains value and desirability in years to come.

 The cabling for your home automation system is commonly installed at the same time as your electrical wiring, prior to the walls being lined.
 It is important therefore that consideration is given to creating a Smart Home in the early stages of design and prior to building commencement.
 Speak to your architect or project manage about involving us in the planning process, or contact us directly for a free consultation.